 We have an engaging and meaningful program for children and young teens, offered during Sunday service.
 Come to the Narthex to check in with our Youth and Family Ministry.
 Children stay with their families in the Sanctuary for the beginning of the service.
 After the Children’s Blessing, they are escorted to the youth education area for a spiritual lesson that complements the Sunday message.
 Children are dismissed from the youth education area after the service.

 At present, we average 50-70 people per week.
 The sanctuary is large enough to maintain social distancing for Covid-19 safety.

 How do I get involved?

-Our teams have fun and make a difference — both inside and outside our walls in the Bay Area.
+Our service teams have fun and make a difference — both inside and outside our walls throughout the Bay Area.
 Check out our Ministries page.